 Frozen Mocha Pie is THE perfect blend of coffee and chocolate.
 Sweet but not too rich.
 Creamy but not heavy.

 *Note: do not use regular coffee grains.
 We used Folgers instant coffee granules.
 I keep a box of them in my pantry for baking.
-Here is a link so you know what to look for.

 The sweet chocolate graham crackers and coffee granules and sugar, stirred with melted butter…this crust is legit.
 You get the crunch, the coffee, the caffeine, the sweet.
 Ohmmgee.